 Answer questions and see how you rank against other players.Play Now

-Born on January 3, 1824, in New Salem, Massachusetts, Sophia B. Packard eventually worked as a teacher and pastor's assistant.
-Along with Harriet Giles, she relocated to Atlanta and, with aid from the Women's American Baptist Home Mission Society and John D. Rockefeller, founded a school for African-American female students that would become known as Spelman College.
+Born on January 3, 1824, in New Salem, Massachusetts, Sophia B. Packard worked as a teacher and pastor's assistant.
+Along with Harriet Giles, she relocated to Atlanta and, with aid from the Women's American Baptist Home Mission Society and John D. Rockefeller, founded a school for African-American women that would become known as Spelman College.
 Packard died in Washington, D.C., on June 21, 1891.

 profile name: Sophia B. Packard profile occupation: